OpenDriveLab/DriveLM/challenge/README.md

 ### TL;DR
-* The purpose of this folder is to facilitate our CVPR 2024 challenge.
+* The purpose of this folder is to facilitate valid submission to DriveLM official test server.
 Initially, we will use a small subset of training data (**demo train** in the following text) as an illustrative example, demonstrating how to obtain the **test data format** and the submission format, how to train the baseline and infer the baseline, and go through the evaluation pipeline.

 * Thrilled to announce that the test server is online and the test questions are release!
 Check `DriveLM-nuScenes version-1.1 val` and [How-to-submit](#submit-to-test-server).